San Jacinto County Courthouse

-The San Jacinto County Courthouse is a historic courthouse in the San Jacinto county seat of Coldspring, Texas.
+The San Jacinto County Courthouse is a historic county courthouse in the San Jacinto county seat of Coldspring, Texas.
 It was designated a Recorded Texas Historic Landmark in 2000 and listed on the National Register of Historic Places in 2003.

 History

 Coldspring was chosen as the county seat in 1870, and the first courthouse was completed the following year.
 Built out of wood in a late Victorian style, it sat in the heart of the old Coldspring townsite.
 A jail was added next door in 1887.
 On March 30, 1915, a fire swept through Coldspring and destroyed several buildings, including the courthouse.
 However, all documents had been stored in a brick vault behind the building and survived the fire.
 The downtown district and buildings, as well as most residents, moved south of the original location.
 San Jacinto County contracted Houston architects Roy E. Lane and Wilkes A. Dowdy for the designs and Price and Williamson for the construction.
 Construction began in 1916 and finished in 1917.
 Bricks made from locally sourced clay were chosen as the primary material.
 The courthouse underwent a renovation in 1936 but largely remains unchanged from its 1917 appearance.

 In 2000, the courthouse was recognized as a Recorded Texas Historic Landmark and received a historic marker.
 It was listed on the National Register of Historic Places on May 1, 2003.